horriblename/hyprgrass/README.md

 # swipe diagonally left and down with 3 fingers
 # l (or r) must come before d and u
 bind = , swipe:3:ld, exec, foot

+# tap with 3 fingers
+# NOTE: tap events only trigger for finger count of >= 3
+bind = , tap:3, exec, foot
 ```

 # Acknowledgements